 Graduate Student Senate

 The Graduate Student Senate addresses larger institutional questions regarding graduate students and their quality of life.
 The Senate has addressed issues ranging from housing, parking, health care, professional development and career advising.
 The department's senator is elected annually and represents student concerns to the larger university community.
-The senator is also a member, alongside the director of graduate studies, of the Graduate Council, the most important legislative body of the graduate school.
+The senator is also a member, alongside the director of graduate studies, of the Graduate Council, the most important legislative body of the Office of Graduate Studies.

 GSS Senator (AY 21-22): Trent McDonald (firstname.lastname@example.org)